OlamideAmuni/Cybersecurity-Home-Lab/README.md

 The virtual machines are connected using VMware's **NAT Network (VMnet8)**.

-Using a shared NAT network allows every virtual machine to communicate with one another while remaining isolated from the physical network.
+Using a shared NAT network allows every virtual machine to communicate with one another while remaining isolated from the physical network(keeping the virtual Machines in the same  virtual private Subnet.
 This provides a safe environment for conducting cybersecurity experiments without affecting external devices.

 This network design makes it possible to: